 Enable sensitivity labels in Power BI

 - Specified users and security groups in the organization can classify and apply sensitivity labels to their Power BI content.
 In the Power BI service, this means their reports, dashboards, datasets, and dataflows.
 In Power BI Desktop, it means their .pbix files.

 Enabling sensitivity labels requires an Azure Information Protection license.
-See Licensing for detail.
+See Licensing and requirements for detail.

 During the first 48 hours after users opt in to the Information Protection preview feature, they may experience issues with .pbix files that have sensitivity labels applied (e.g. publishing the .pbix to the service, downloading the .pbix from the service).
 Such issues are expected and will resolve automatically within 48 hours.

 An Azure Information Protection Premium P1 or Premium P2 license is required to apply or view Microsoft Information Protection sensitivity labels in Power BI.
 Azure Information Protection can be purchased either standalone or through one of the Microsoft licensing suites.
 See Azure Information Protection pricing for detail.

 If your organization uses Azure Information Protection sensitivity labels, they need to be migrated to the Microsoft Information Protection Unified Labeling platform in order for the them to be used in Power BI.
 Learn more about migrating sensitivity labels.

 To be able to apply labels to Power BI content and files, a user must have a Power BI Pro or Premium Per User (PPU) license in addition to one of the Azure Information Protection licenses mentioned above.